depixusgenome/trackanalysis/doc/cleaning.rst

+.. include:: utils.rst

 =============
 Data Cleaning
 =============

 .. figure:: _images/cleaning.png

-    The impact of different signal analysis filters on :math:`z` values for a given bead.
+    The impact of different signal analysis filters on |z| values for a given bead.
 The color blue is used for accepted frames, other colors indicate that the frame or even the whole cycle has been discarded.